The sight of up to 300 students lining up for hot meals at school lunchtimes tugs at teacher Natalie Malan’s heart.

 Now KidsCan is calling on more businesses to contribute to the work it is doing to support children living in poverty.
 “Many live in freezing homes where hot food and warm clothes are scarce,” CEO Julie Chapman says.
 “This puts extra pressure on schools and early childhood centres because children can’t function if they are cold or hungry.

 “Tackling child poverty in New Zealand takes a village.
-Our business supporters are a crucial part, sharing our vision of a better future for all Kiwi kids.”
+Our business community plays a crucial part, sharing our vision of a better future for all Kiwi kids.”

 Haeata is one of 829 schools KidsCan supports with breakfast, snacks, hot meals, jackets, shoes, and health items.
 The kura has a roll of 650 ākonga [students.]
 Malan says many of the school’s whānau report the support they receive from KidsCan makes a significant difference for their children.